ftrackhq/ftrack-connect/doc/developing/plugins.rst

 into our hook directory.
 A location plugin you will typically want to have accessible inside an :term:`integration` as well.
-This can be done by adding the directory where the location plugin is located to the environment when an application is launched, see `ftrack.connect.application.launch`.
+This can be done by adding the directory where the location plugin is located to the environment when an application is launched, see :ref:`developing/hooks/application_launch`.

 But if we just add it to the hook directory and add the hook directory to the environment other Actions may be registered from inside the integration.
 This